-We operate remote camps in Alaska's Arctic [Yukon River Camp, Coldfoot Camp, and Deadhorse Camp] that meet the important food/lodging needs of arctic travelers --- we take pride in cooking delicious handcrafted meals and ensuring absurd cleanliness while welcoming our travelling guests to the arctic wilderness we love with a spirit of soulful hospitality that is both genuine and authentic.
+We operate three remote camps in Alaska's Arctic: Yukon River Camp, Coldfoot Camp, and Deadhorse Camp.
+All three camps meet the important food and lodging needs of Arctic travelers.
+We take pride in cooking delicious handcrafted meals, ensuring absurd cleanliness, and welcoming our guests to the Arctic wilderness we love with a spirit of soulful hospitality that is genuine and authentic.

 Jobs in the Spotlight